-Our five-year plan—the Consolidated Plan or Con Plan—describes the plan for spending federal grants on things like community development, housing, home inspections, shelters for the homeless, and services for people living with AIDS.
+Our five-year plan—the Consolidated Plan or Con Plan—describes the plan for spending federal grants on things like community development, affordable housing, shelters for homeless persons, helping small business owners, and services for people living with HIV/AIDS.

-Once the plan is approved by the Mayor and City Council, it is sent to the US Department of Housing and Urban Development (HUD) to show how we’ll make the best use of four federal grants that target low income residents for assistance.
+Once the plan is approved by the Mayor and City Council, it is sent to the US Department of Housing and Urban Development (HUD) to show how we’ll make the best use of four federal grants that benefit low income residents.

-The current plan covers 2013 to 2017 and is updated annually in our Annual Action Plan.
-Links below describe the process of approval by the Mayor and Council, as well as the needs assessment and strategic planning process.
-There’s also an overview of community involvement and the budget for projects funded in the first year of the plan, 2013-2014, also known as program year (PY) 39.
-You also can review plans from other years in our library.
+The current draft plan covers 2018 to 2022 and is updated here.
+Links below describe the process of approval by the Mayor and City Council, as well as the needs assessment and strategic planning process.
+There’s also an overview of community input and the budget for projects funded in the first year of the plan, 2018-2022, also known as program year (PY) 44.
+You also can review plans from prior years in our library.